PimpMyRing/.github/profile/README.md

 - **Privacy-Preserving Authentication:** DAO of the Ring leverages ring signatures to enable token-gated authentication, allowing members to interact with the DAO without revealing their individual identities.
 - **Secure Voting System:** The project also innovates by incorporating ring signatures into the DAO's voting and proposal system, enhancing the privacy and security of the decision-making process.
 -  **Decentralized Governance:** DAO of the Ring is designed to empower DAO members with a decentralized governance model, where decisions are made collectively and transparently.
+-  **Account abstraction for gasless and privacy preserving transactions:** The project also includes account abstraction to allow users to interact with the DAO without needing to hold any native tokens.
+It also allow users to broadcast their votes / proposals / messages without revealing their address / identity.
 -  **Metamask Snap Integration:** DAO of the Ring leverages [Cypher Lab's (it's us btw !)
 Metamask Snap](https://snaps.metamask.io/snap/npm/cypher-laboratory/alicesring-snap/) extension to seamlessly integrate the ring signature process into the user experience, providing a familiar and secure way for members to authenticate and vote within the DAO.

 -  ## Ring Signatures